demisto/content/Packs/RetrievePlaybooksAndIntegrations/Scripts/RetrievePlaybooksAndIntegrations/README.md

-Retrieves all Playbook (and Sub-Playbook) Names and Integrations for a provided Playbook Name
+Retrieves all Playbook (and Sub-Playbook) names and Integrations for a provided Playbook name

 ## Script Data
 ---